altCourier/Small-To-Middle-Level-Projects/Good Morning Message/disclaimer.md

 ---

 This project used the Textbelt API to send SMS messages.
-Unfortunately, the free tier of the API is now restricted.
+Unfortunately, the free tier of the API is restricted for Turkiye.

 Thanks to [CodeWithTomi](https://www.youtube.com/@CodeWithTomi) for the tutorial on integrating Textbelt with Python: